Video killed the radio star – The Buggles, 1980.

 Shots of dopamine

-The dopamine is a neurotransmitter that gives us the motivation to do things, through instant gratification, because it affects our rewards and pleasure centre.
-When the brain anticipates that we are going to do something that gives us pleasure, it releases a certain amount, which depends on the task in question.
+Dopamine is a neurotransmitter that motivates us to do things through instant gratification because it affects our rewards and pleasure centre.
+When the brain anticipates that we will do something that gives us pleasure, it releases a certain amount, which depends on the task in question.
 Eating chocolate, watching a video, or playing a video game, releases a huge amount of it, taking in exchange a small amount of energy.
-For instance, in the case of video games, the brain could generate a constant supply of dopamine, as chances are we are gonna find new and exciting patterns in the game; novelty generates a lot of dopamine.
+For instance, in the case of video games, the brain could generate a constant supply of dopamine, as chances are we will find new and exciting patterns in the game; novelty generates a lot of dopamine.

 Dopamine´s good, and we need it for survival.
-Still, the problem comes with the artificial release of it, through activities of low value, as dozen of hours expended on the Internet – nothing wrong, if done with moderation.
-But dopamine, as you’d have guessed by now, generates addiction, that could lead to loss of focus, concentration and loss of time and productivity.
+Still, the problem comes with the artificial release of it, through low-value activities, as dozen hours expended on the Internet – nothing wrong, if done with moderation.
+As you’d have guessed by now, dopamine generates addiction that could lead to loss of focus, concentration, and loss of time and productivity.

 That´s the reason that you are not reading that many books anymore.
 It still generates dopamine, but just a small amount over time, naturally and healthily.
-Also, it requires you a lot of energy and attention, which leads you to deeper thinking, as well.
+Also, it requires you a lot of energy and attention, leading you to deeper thinking.
 Your brain improves as a result.

 It´s easy to get addicted to checking social media, playing video games or streaming, but not that easy to become a book addict.
-That can be a problem because it grows over time, as our brain adapts to the new way of learning, through the use of dopamine.
+That can be a problem because it grows over time as our brain adapts to the new way of learning through dopamine.
 Your brain is demanding more and more, and you´d give it through automatic behaviour – like checking constantly social media, looking for new and exciting interactions.

 I’m not surprised to see so many people with such a lower threshold of frustration these days.
 They want all the answers right away.
 No delay.
 No frustration.
 No struggle.